chilts/awssum/README.md

 # AwsSum v1 - Redesign #

 The initial version of AwsSum was a large install which carried many providers and services.
-Instead, the 'awssum' package is now the infrastructure which all other plugins can use.
+Instead, ```AwsSum``` now has a plugin architecture.

+To use AwsSum, you will need to install a plugin to be able to talk to that service.
+This package is intended only for other developers to depend on, not for end-users. :)

 ## Usage ##

-To use AwsSum, you need to install an AwsSum plugin for the service you wish to provide (see the following list).
-Please follow the documentation for that plugin to be able to use the service.
-This package is for other developers to use, not for end-users. :)
+To use an AwsSum plugin, you need to install the plugin you need for the relevant service.
+Please follow the documentation for that plugin.

-## Existing Plugins ##
+## Plugins ##

-If you have written a plugin for AwsSum, please fork this repo and add it here (in alphabetical order):
+If you have written a plugin for AwsSum, please fork this repo and add it here:

 * [Amazon](https://github.com/awssum/awssum-amazon)
     * [IAm](https://github.com/awssum/awssum-amazon-iam/)